railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

    :scale: 50
    :align: center

-   *Form for automatic reconciliation*
+   *Form for Automatic Reconciliation*

 To start the reconciliation tool, click :menuselection:`Accounting --> Periodical Processing --> Reconciliation --> Automatic Reconciliation`.

 A form opens, asking you for the following information:

-* :guilabel:`Accounts to Reconcile` : you can select one, several, or all reconcilable accounts,
+* :guilabel:`Accounts to Reconcile` : you can select one, several or all reconcilable accounts,

 * the dates to take into consideration (:guilabel:`Starting Date` / :guilabel:`Ending Date`),